Saturday and Sunday | 11am–4:30pm | Free with General Admission

 Inspired by the works on paper of artist Robert Warner (1956–2023) preserved within the collections of the Seaport Museum, the December family activity invites people of all ages to create seasonal collages of their very own.

-Whether you chose to create a festive piece inspired by the holiday season or a reflective collage looking back at 2024 as the year comes to a close, let your imagination and creativity lead the way.
+Whether you choose to create a festive piece inspired by the holiday season or a reflective collage looking back at 2024 as the year comes to a close, let your imagination and creativity lead the way.
 With a selection of letterpress stamps, materials from Bowne & Co., found objects, and craft supplies at your disposal, you’ll have everything you need to roll up your sleeves and create something unique.
 Join us this holiday season and bring your artistic vision to life!

 South Street Seaport Museum